Stackclash/5e-vault/5. Mechanics/Items/Shell Of Hearing Hhhvi.md

 - **Properties**: Crafted by

-While you have this shell next to your ear, you gain advantage on any Wisdom (Perception) checks that rely on hearing.
+While you have this shell next to your ear, you gain advantage on any Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) checks that rely on hearing.

 *Source: Hamund's Harvesting Handbook: Volume I p.
 140*